colouring-cities/colouring-core/etl/README.md

 4. You should be then able to check out your basket and download the files.
 Note: there may be multiple `.zip` files to download for MasterMap due to the size of the dataset.
 6. Unzip the MasterMap `.zip` files and move all the `.gz` files from each to a single folder in a convenient location.
 We will use this folder in later steps.

+# :penguin: Making data available to Ubuntu

+Before creating or updating a Colouring London database, you'll need to make sure the downloaded OS files are available to the Ubuntu machine where the database is hosted.
+If you are using Virtualbox, you could host share folder(s) containing the OS files with the VM (e.g. [see these instructions for Mac](https://medium.com/macoclock/share-folder-between-macos-and-ubuntu-4ce84fb5c1ad)).

 # :new_moon: Creating a Colouring London database from scratch

 ## Prerequisites